 Jerry wants a Super Bowl ring that isn’t attached to Jimmy Johnson.
 He already suffered the lost opportunities of the Tony Romo Era and his tolerance for failure appears to be at a breaking point.

-With proving he's one of the top quarterbacks in the NFL this season, Jones is ready to go all-in on this roster.
-And if Jason Garrett doesn't do something quickly to convince Jerry that he's a coach who can get the job done, regime change is coming to the Cowboys very quickly.
+With Dak Prescott proving he’s one of the top quarterbacks in the NFL this season, Jones is ready to go all-in on this roster.
+And if Jason Garrett doesn’t do something quickly to convince Jerry that he’s a coach who can get the job done, regime change is coming to the Cowboys very quickly.

 If it wasn’t already official that Garrett was coaching for his life, last night confirmed it.